| MAIN

 children.
 Drinks and snacks stay cool and fresh in the warm car while arguments

 about sharing are eliminated.
-Make

-make great garbage containers.
-If
+grocery bags make great garbage containers.

 you have small children, plan on stopping at least once every three hours.
 It